bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 The first phase is the so-called bug fix time.
 So there's a master branch where all the changes go that Bitcoin Core makes, and everything in the master branch should be bug free, but sometimes it's not.
 And the idea is that a few weeks before the branch off point, which I'll explain in a bit.
-People stop merging, or maintainers stop merging their features and try to merge only somewhat more conservative bug fixes type of changes, that sort of stuf.
+People stop merging, or maintainers stop merging their features and try to merge only somewhat more conservative bug fixes type of changes, that sort of stuff.
 To reduce the chance of having any bugs on that master branch in the first place.
 And then what happens is this branch off, which is where a separate Git branch is created, where all the changes, which only has bug fixes.
 So to understand what that means is there is still the master branch and people are still developing on that, but anything that goes onto the master branch will not go into the release.